kvakvs/Ironclad.old/README.md

 You can use `**` to match any portion of the path.

-An empty `erlproject.toml`, is acceptable, consisting of comments, or no bytes at all.
+An empty `ironclad.toml` is acceptable, which consists of comments, or has no bytes at all.
 In this case entire current directory will be scanned for `"*.erl"` files, with all nested subdirectories.

 ## Project Progress